• Skip to primary navigation

 • Either two mini ones, like those pictured, weighing about 300 g/ 10.6 oz or a regular-sized one.

-• The small pieces need about 45 minutes roasting time, until they were cooked through, but still retaining a good bite.
+• The small pieces need about 45 minutes of roasting time until they are cooked through but still retain a good bite.

 Spices: